virtualarchitectures/OS_Building_Height_In_CityEngine/README.md

 ## OSGroundPlate.cga
 This rule can be used to generate a terrain for visualisation purposes in the absence of a Heightmap.
 This is achieved by selecting features from the Ordnance Survey MasterMap data (e.g. roads and pavements), extruding the selected polygons by a predefined amount, and translating the geometry for each type of feature vertically in order to create a terraced effect.
 The different layers can also be coloured to differentiate them.

 **Note:** The latter rule does not create an accurate terrain.
-It is intended as a demonstation of the possibilities for processing and visualising certain GIS data in CityEngine.
+Neither is it instended as a comprehensive rule for processing OS MasterMap data.
+Instead it is intended as a short demonstation of the possibilities for processing and visualising certain GIS data in CityEngine.